|||

 • individuals who work or carry on a business in the Area;

-3.4 A Committee comprising up to 15 members will be elected at each AGM to carry out the day-to-day work of the HNF.
+3.7 A Committee comprising up to 15 members will be elected at each AGM to carry out the day-to-day work of the HNF.
 The quorum for the Committee will be 7 members.
-Effort shall be made to ensure that the membership of the Committee broadly reflects the membership of the HNF, including representation of people who live or work in different parts of the Area and/or are of different constituencies in the Area (such as residents, businesses, schools and social organisations).
+Effort shall be made to ensure that the membership of the Committee broadly reflects the membership of the HNF, including representation of people who live or work in different parts of the Area, and applying the principles of diversity and inclusivity set out in Section 5.
 Each person standing for election to the Committee shall be nominated and seconded by two other members of the HNF.

-3.5 The Committee will elect the following officers of the HNF from its number: Chair, Vice Chair, Secretary, Treasurer and Communications Officer.
+3.8 The Committee will elect the following officers of the HNF from its number: Chair, Vice Chair, Secretary and Treasurer.
 The Committee may elect other officers from time to time as it deems appropriate.
 Officers will serve for one year and be subject to re-election, and there will be no limit to the number of terms an officer may serve.
 The Chair (or the Vice Chair when acting as Chair) will have a casting vote at any Committee or General Meeting.

-3.7 Subcommittees or working parties may be appointed by the Committee to carry out specific tasks, to consider policies and to advise the Committee.
-Such bodies may be appointed from within or outside the membership of the HNF but will be responsible to the Committee.
+3.10 Subcommittees or working parties may be appointed by the Committee to carry out specific tasks, to consider policies and to advise the Committee.
+Participants in such bodies may be appointed from within or outside the membership of the HNF but will be responsible to the Committee.
+In all such activities, the principles of diversity and inclusivity set out in Section 5 of this constitution shall apply.

-3.8 The Committee may co-opt up to three additional members to the Committee in any year, and may also co-opt an appropriate replacement for any Committee member who stands down for any reason during the year.
+3.11 The Committee may co-opt up to three additional members to the Committee in any year, and may also co-opt an appropriate replacement for any Committee member who stands down for any reason during the year.
+In any such event, the Committee shall apply the principles of diversity and inclusivity set out in Section 5.
 Co-opted members will have the same voting rights as other Committee members.
 A co-opted member may be elected as an officer.
 The Committee may remove from the Committee any Member for good cause, which may include failure to attend meetings of the Committee for a period of six consecutive months without good reason.

 Meetings

-3.11 Annual General Meetings will be held during the month of March or April in each year on such date designated by the Committee.
-An Extraordinary General Meeting may be called by decision of the Committee or by 20 members of the HNF applying to the Secretary.
+3.14 Annual General Meetings will be held during the month of March or April in each year on such date designated by the Committee.
+An Extraordinary General Meeting may be called by decision of the Committee or by 20 members of the HNF applying to the Secretary in writing.
 For all General Meetings, a notice of the meeting and details of any resolutions to be put to it will be sent to all HNF members at least 14 days before the meeting.

-3.12 At any General Meeting each member present will have one vote.
+3.15 At any General Meeting each member present will have one vote.
 Where practicable, arrangements will be made to enable members unable to attend to appoint a proxy.
 Decisions of General Meetings will be by simple majority of those present (in person or by proxy) and entitled to vote, except in the cases set out in section 6 below.
-The quorum for a General Meeting shall be 20 members.
+The quorum for a General Meeting (including an Annual General Meeting) shall be 21 members.

 Notices